When it comes to pay-per-click (PPC) and paid ads, a lot goes into these campaigns.

 Now it’s time to get moving.
 To get started with your initial list, keep these brainstorming rules in mind:

 - Emphasize quantity

-About the Author: Kiera Abbamonte is the Content Marketing Specialist for Citrix Grasshopper.
-She loves a good baseball game and finding new ways to make content awesome.
+About the Author: Kiera Abbamonte is the Content Marketing Specialist and copywriter.
 Catch up with her on Twitter @kieraabbamonte.